Vegetable-SYC/fnk0047-docs/docs/source/fnk0047/codes/C/25_Infrared_Motion_Sensor.rst

     Initialization time: the module needs about 1 minute to initialize after being powered ON.
 During this period, it will alternately output high or low level.

-    One characteristic of this sensor is when a body moves close to or moves away from the sensor’s dome edge, the sensor will work at high sensitivity.
-When a body moves close to or moves away from the sensor’s dome in a vertical direction, the sensor cannot detect well (please take note of this deficiency).
+    One characteristic of this sensor is when a body moves close to or moves away from the sensor's dome edge, the sensor will work at high sensitivity.
+When a body moves close to or moves away from the sensor's dome in a vertical direction, the sensor cannot detect well (please take note of this deficiency).
 Note: The sensing range (distance before a body is detected) is adjusted by the potentiometer.

     We can regard this sensor as a simple inductive switch when in use.